 Pathogens include bacteria, viruses, and other infectious organisms.
 For a variety of common inflammatory conditions, such as rheumatoid arthritis, inflammatory bowel disease (IBD), tendinitis, and bursitis, many people are prescribed non-steroidal anti-inflammatory medications (NSAIDs), corticosteroids, and biologics and biosimilars.
 These medications alleviate pain and assist in reducing edema and inflammation.
 Both over-the-counter (OTC) and prescription NSAIDs are available.

 The incidence of acute and chronic inflammatory conditions among people is rising at an alarming rate worldwide.
 For instance, the global burden of IBD is increasing, with significant variations in the disease's trends and levels in different economies and regions.
 In 2017, there had been 6.8 million instances of IBD globally.
-Thus, the increasing incidence and prevalence of a wide range of autoimmune disorders, respiratory diseases, and other inflammatory diseases are likely to increase the consumption of a broad range of branded and generic small molecule drugs and branded biopharmaceuticals and biosimilars and contribute to the global anti-inflammatory drugs market growth.
+Thus, the increasing incidence and prevalence of a wide range of autoimmune disorders, respiratory diseases, and other inflammatory diseases are likely to increase the consumption of a broad range of branded and generic small molecule drugs and branded biopharmaceuticals and biosimilars and contribute to the global market growth.

 Biologics that target autoimmune reactions and inflammatory injury pathways significantly positively impact the treatment of many chronic diseases, such as RA, psoriasis, IBDs, and ankylosing spondylitis.
 The use of biological therapies for treating autoimmune diseases provides a better understanding of these agents' superior efficacy and safety profile and the initial points of altered immunomodulatory and active attacks in various diseases.
 The main targets of most biological therapies are cytokines, B cells, and co-stimulatory molecules.